-You can see the overriding function by selecting the dimmed menu item and pressing < (SET) >.
+You can see the overriding function by selecting the dimmed menu item and pressing <(SET)>.

-If you cancel the overriding function's setting, the dimmed menu item will become settable b Using the Touch Screen
+If you cancel the overriding function's setting, the dimmed menu item will become settable.

 Some dimmed menu items will not show the overriding function.